BeautySharon/CS5610_Final_Project/README.md

   - Sitters can mark accepted tasks as **Finished**.
   - Owners can leave reviews for **Finished** tasks.
 - Implemented **Review System**:
-  - Owners’ reviews are stored and displayed in sitter’s profile.
+  - Owners’ reviews are stored and displayed in sitter’s dashboard.
 - **Calendar Integration** (third-party React library):
   - Owners can view and post tasks directly from the calendar.
   - Easy scheduling and booking management.